Denver Post columnist, Krista Kafer writes an opinion piece on The Denver Hospice and end-of-life care.

 Janet Mordecai, a former board member and community philanthropist, receives The Denver Hospice's Heart of Hospice Award during a tribute dinner at the Ellie Caulkins Opera House.

-Bev Sloan, CEO, is named Outstanding Business Woman by the Denver Business Journal.
+Bev Sloan, former CEO, is named Outstanding Business Woman by the Denver Business Journal.

 W.G.
 Nielsen Company and Wayne Nielsen, treasurer of the board of directors of The Denver Hospice, receive the Partners in Philanthropy Award, presented by the Denver Business Journal.